Corporate Social Responsibility

-The pursuit to do things better is only possible because of the hard work, dedication and enthusiasm of the people within the business.
-In return we are committed to create a working environment in which they can grow and develop, be well rewarded and well respected for what they contribute.
+The success the Group has had to date, is down to its people.
+Implementing a continuous improvement ethos can only be achieved because of the hard work, dedication and enthusiasm of the people within the business.
+In return we are committed to create a working environment in which the employee can grow and develop, be well rewarded and well respected for what they contribute.

 The Group has a philosophy of wanting to share the financial success of the business with staff.
 In addition to basic remuneration of pay and pension, each member of staff in head office or branch has the ability to earn a performance related bonus.
 The Group has introduced health insurance for its senior management team and all staff benefited from their birthday being an additional day’s holiday in our last financial year and will do so again in the current financial year.